 - Spearheaded the development of the first media kit for all company projects, increasing annual revenue by 12%

-There are two reasons this bullet point is more effective:
+There are two reasons this second bullet point is effective:

-- It starts with a strong resume action verb.
+- It starts with a strong action verb.
 Action verbs catch the hiring manager’s eye and make you seem proactive and responsible.
-Start all of your bullet points with an action verb to make your application stand out.

 - The candidate includes a hard number.
-Hard numbers provide context to your accomplishments, and show hiring managers what you can achieve for their company if hired.
+Hard numbers provide context for your professional accomplishments and show hiring managers what you can achieve for their company if hired.

-Your key skills should be prominently displayed in your resume’s skills section to give employers an at-a-glance view of the hard and soft skills that qualify you for the role.
+The skills section of your resume gives employers an at-a-glance view of the job-related hard and soft skills that qualify you for the role.

 Hard skills are learned through specific training, workshops, work experience, or school and include the skills you need to operate equipment at work (like point-of-sale systems).